pertsevds/predicate_dispatch/README.md

 ## Limitations

+- The number of arguments in the condition function in the `@predicate` decorator must be equal to the number of arguments of the wrapped function.
 - Only one function as an argument in the predicate.
 - Only the last default predicate will be executed.